ilent2/otslm/docs/Tools-Package.rst

 `tools` Package
 ###############

-The ``tools`` package is a collection of functions for working with and combining patterns.
+The ``otslm.tools`` package is a collection of functions for working with and combining patterns.
 This includes tools for visualising patterns, generating patterns which combine the phase and amplitude information of a target beam into a single pattern, and various other tools.